jcolag/entropy-arbitrage/2021-07-22-yesterday.md

  > **SPOCK**: But insensitive, to send such a beautiful woman into exile.
 The cold must've affected me more than I realized.
 Please pay no attention.
 I'm not myself.
 I'm behaving disgracefully.
 I have eaten animal flesh and I have enjoyed it.
 What is wrong with me?
 I tell you you're beautiful.
 But you are beautiful.
 Is it so wrong to tell you so?

 Notice that Spock doesn't have a problem with his behavior, per se.
 He has a problem with the fact that he was seen enjoying that behavior.
-Does anybody even *need* the [toxic masculinity](https://en.wikipedia.org/wiki/Toxic_masculinity) link for comparison, by this point in the series?
+Does anybody even *need* the {% wiki Toxic_masculinity|toxic masculinity|en %} link for comparison, by this point in the series?

  > **MCCOY**: The Vulcan you knew won't exist for another five thousand years.
 Think, man.
 What's happening on your planet right now, this very moment?
  >